ChilliCream/hotchocolate-docs/docs/subscription.md

 Subscriptions is a GraphQL feature that allows a server to send data to its clients when a specific event on the server-side occurs.

 Subscribing to an event is like writing a standard query.
-The one difference here is the operaion keyword and that we are only allowed to have one root field in our query since the root fields represent events.
+The one difference here is the operation keyword and that we are only allowed to have one root field in our query since the root fields represent events.

 ```graphql
 subscription {